 Alderman Road hallway-style buildings accommodate approximately 1,600 residents in nine houses.
-These houses are configured with double rooms off a common interior hallway.
-Each floor provides two shared bathrooms serving 20 to 25 residents.
+These houses feature hallway-style double rooms on each floor, with shared common areas and two shared bathrooms serving 20 to 25 residents.
 Two Resident Advisors live on each floor.

 These buildings are the most recent additions to on-Grounds housing.
 Nearby are the O-Hill Dining Room, the Aquatic & Fitness Center, and Slaughter Recreation Center.